Gagan5278/zz_animate_pkg/README.md

 -->

 An example of PageView with page index animation in Flutter.
 There is way to add images from assets and short description as well.
 Support for carousel animation.
-Package support for local and network image both.
+Package support for local and network images both.

 ## Features